Walnux/ArrowDocuments/README.md

 - Most importantly, can the applications (or microservices) running latency be kept as low as possible, running overhead be kept as small as possible?

 ## Single Task Concept
+Arrow philosophy is "Only do one thing - run one single micro-service".
+It is Like shooting an Arrow only focusing on the single target.

 Compared with the monolithic application, microservices architecture application is composed of the independent microservices cooperated with each other with TCP/IP based communication method and service APIs.